 "Once upon a time I lived in a silent enclosed community as a contemplative monk (Trappist).
 This long voyage through my inner landscape brought healing and insight, and finally, lasting peace.
 I have a particularly strong connection with the line of Columcille, described by some as the 'last Irish Druid', and with those of his ancient lineage, originating from the West and the time of Atlantis.
-I left the monastery in 2011 after a powerful vision showing that my place was back out in the world, helping where I can and in this particular way.
-After introductory shamanic training in Ireland, I began to work directly with my spirit-allies, who have been guiding me ever since."
+I left the monastery in 2011 after a powerful vision showing that my place was back out in the world, helping where I could in my own way."
 Aindriú

-Perhaps because he is half-Irish, Aindriú always felt deeply drawn by the Druid tradition.
-Unable to recognize himself in modern Druidry however, and inspired by a vision as a monk, he founded the Order of the Longing Look.
+Perhaps because he is half-Irish, Aindriú always felt deeply drawn by the Celtic tradition.
+Unable to recognize himself in anything 'out there', and inspired by a vision as a monk, he founded the Order of the Longing Look.

-In moving out of both formal Buddhism and Christianity to make a "clearing in the woods" for something new, he now presents the radical insights and teaching of Shamanic Druidry via workshops and online.
+Breaking with both formal Buddhism, Christianity and modern Druidry, he had made a "clearing in the woods" for something new He now teaches in the Celtic School of Buddhism and shares the insights of Shamanic Druidry via workshops and online.